davesmith/Respond/README.md

 ### Firstly why
 I found while working on a site the display of a part of the page wasn't quite the same in IE when using the original Respond.js.
-I was curious about why that was and rather than find the answer in the CSS I did what any good lunatic would do and try something out in the JS.
+I was curious about why that was and did what any good lunatic would do and had a look in the JS.

+I have since nailed and recreated the issue I had in Respond.js.
+I'll upload it and post it on the Respond.js issues list soon.

 ### Positive Notes
 1. Fixed the small display issue I had with the site I was working on